 - Is based on the widely recognized Dalcroze Eurhythmics approach, in which Guy holds international certification as well a Masters degree.

 - Offers residencies for older children, which often culminate in participant-produced CDs or songwriting for musical plays.
 Ask us for samples of previous works!

 Length: 30-60 minutes • Ages: 5 - 12 (In Age Appropriate Groups) • Single Workshop or Multi-Day Residency • Suitable for Groups of Any Size • Teacher Resource Materials Available

-- Children meet some of the most important members of the band: the instruments themselves, such as the berimbau, the munnharpa (jaw harp), the Peruvian cajon (box drum) and overtone singing.
+- Children meet some of the most fascinating "stars" of the band: the instruments themselves, such the munnharpa (jaw harp), a musical bow and arrow and overtone singing.

-- Fun stories, exciting rhythm games and joyous sing-alongs - in up to six languages - introduce children to music from Ensemble members' homes worldwide!
+- Fun stories, exciting musical games and joyous sing-alongs introduce children to music from Ensemble members' homes worldwide!

 "Only our best is just good enough for children." — Zoltán Kodály

 That's a sentiment we take to heart because we know that children's early music experiences shape the rest of their musical lives.
 It’s a responsibility — and a privilege — to give our very best to children.
 Drawing on our experience as a music educators, teacher trainers and parents, we strive to create the most engaging, interactive and pedagogically sound concerts for young audiences. — Guy Mendilow